-Before we come to the detailed introduction to nervonic acid, let us first know something about what fatty acids are and how to categorize them.
+Before we come to the detailed introduction to nervonic acid powder, let us first know something about what fatty acids are and how to categorize them.

 Cognitive of fatty acid

 We divide fatty acids into two kinds according to the difference between saturated and unsaturated hydrocarbon chains, namely saturated and unsaturated fatty acids.
-In our daily life, we are familiar with DHA, ARA, EPA and so on.
-Nervonic acid is also one of the fatty acids, and it is omega-9 unsaturated fatty acids.
+In our daily life, we are familiar with DHA, ARA, EPA, and so on.
+Nervonic acid is also one of the fatty acids, and it is omega-9 unsaturated fatty acid.

 What’s Nervonic acid？

-In the above introduction, we mentioned that nervonic acid (24:1, n-9) is a fatty acid, which is a monounsaturated analog of lignosulfonic acid (24:0).
+In the above introduction, we mentioned that nervonic acid (24:1, n-9) is a fatty acid, a monounsaturated analog of lignosulfonic acid (24:0).
 It is also known as selenic acid and cis-15-tetraenoic acid.

 It exists as an elongation product of oleic acid (18:1,9), and its direct precursor is erucic acid.
-Nervonic acids are particularly abundant in animal white matter and brain.
-In recent years, data have shown that the intermediate product of myelin biosynthesis in nerve cells is nervonic acid.
+Nervonic acids are particularly abundant in animal white matter and the brain.
+In recent years, data have shown that nerve cells’ intermediate product of myelin biosynthesis is nervonic acid.
 It is the most abundant in nerve tissue and brain tissue.
 Nervonic acid is also an essential component of the cell membrane.
-The nervonic acid structure as follows:
+The nervonic acid structure is as follows:

 Nervonic acid Sources